Pharma blog

 The most efficient method is chosen based on things like the particle size of the API, solubility, and researching how long the API stays active in each form.

-Of course, this is just scratching the surface of how APIs and medicine are actually produced, but I hope it gives you an idea about the process and the history of pharma.
+Of course, this is just scratching the surface of how APIs and medicine are produced, but I hope it gives you an idea about the process and the history of pharma.

 I have written this blog to the best of my knowledge and belief.
 I’m not a pharmacist and don’t bear the responsibility for any errors or mistakes.